Quantcast

 Biography

-Jack Montrose (December 30, 1928 in Detroit, Michigan – February 7, 2006 in Las Vegas, Nevada) was a jazz tenor saxophonist and arranger.
-After attending university in Los Angeles he worked with Jerry Gray and then Art Pepper.
+Jack Montrose (December 30, 1928 – February 7, 2006) was a jazz tenor saxophonist and arranger.
+After attending college in Los Angeles, he worked with Jerry Gray and then Art Pepper.
 Montrose also did arrangements for Clifford Brown.
 He became known for cool jazz and/or West coast jazz.

 Jack Montrose (West Coast Jack) is not to be confused with tenorist J.R.
 Monterose (East Coast Jake) who played on Charles Mingus's album Pithecanthropus Erectus.